jadebustos/devopslabs/wrkshp-ansible/README.md

-# Ansible workshops
+# Ansible workshop

-The following workshops are intended to learn the Ansible fundamentals:
+This workshop is intended to learn the Ansible fundamentals:

 + Playbooks.
 + Roles.